codio-c5/C5-im/.guides/content/Working-with-Assessments-ab28.md

 ### Codio supports the following asssessment types:

- **Multiple Choice:** The multiple choice family includes multiple choice, multiple multiple choice, and true/false questions.
+ **Multiple Choice:** The multiple choice family includes **multiple choice, multiple multiple choice,** and **true/false** questions.
 The interface allows you to specify how many possible answers you want, and how many correct answers are needed.
 They are auto-graded.

- **Fill in the Blank:** The fill in the blank family includes fill in the blank and matching.
+ **Fill in the Blank:** The fill in the blank family includes **fill in the blank** and **matching** questions.
 The interface allows you to specify whether students fill in a blank line with a specific response, or if they select an option from a dropdown list of possible responses.
 They are auto-graded.

   **Free Text:** Free text answers enable students to respond in their own words.
 They are used as critical thinking questions in Growth Hacks and Points to Ponder.
 They are NOT auto-graded.

-  **Code Test:** The code test family includes standard code test and advanced code test.
-The interface allows you to specify pre-exec commands and commands.
+  **Code Test:** The code test family includes **standard code test** and **advanced code test.** The interface allows you to specify pre-exec commands and commands.
 They are auto-graded.